So, you’ve taken the plunge and started sharing your videos on YouTube. Now what?

 - Google AdSense policies

-This is where Lickd comes into play, especially if you’re fed up with the bog-standard royalty-free music you find on many videos.
-Make the best content possible for your fans and viewers with properly licensed music from your favorite artists.
-With Lickd you can quickly, easily and cheaply add chart-topping artists’ tracks to your videos.
-Lickd’s VOUCH software works alongside YouTube’s Content ID so you’ll never have to worry about a copyright claim again.
+This is where Lickd comes into play.
+If you’re fed up with the uninspiring royalty-free music you find on many videos, it’s time to up the ante and start using songs that are at the top of the charts.
+With Lickd, you can quickly, easily, and cheaply add tracks by the world’s biggest artists to your videos, making your content ultra-relevant and algorithm-friendly.
+What’s more, Lickd’s VOUCH software works alongside YouTube’s Content ID, so you’ll be protected against copyright claims and never have to worry about demonetization or takedowns ever again.

 Things to avoid if you want to monetize your content effectively